SekenderNaveed1/Equigrade/README.md

 | Pathfinder <img src="Logos/PathfinderFullBody.jpg" width="50" height="70">     | 60%          | 92%          | 87%          | 40%          |
 | Birdo <img src="Logos/Birdo-MP9.png" width="50" height="60">| 50%          | 78%          | 88%          | 30%          |

-The Students original grades will be (all the assignments have the same weight):
+The Students original grades will be (all the assignments have the same weight):<br>
 Yoshi - (40+85+95+50)/4 = 67.5 D<br>
 Pathfinder - (60+92+87+40)/4 = 69.75 D+<br>
 Birdo - (50+78+88+30)/4 = 61.5 D<br>

-Everyone bascially failed!\
+Everyone bascially failed!<br>
 <img src="yoshi-mario-strikers.gif">

 ## Assignment Topics and Overlap

-The assignments cover related areas of the course material, ensuring that students have multiple opportunities to demonstrate their understanding and improvement over time:
+The assignments cover related areas of the course material, ensuring that students have multiple opportunities to demonstrate their understanding and improvement over time:<br>

 - **Assignment 1**: arithmetic operations
 - **Assignment 2**: loops